-Voiced by: Mamiko Noto (JP), Mary Devon (ENG, original), Mary Elizabeth McGlynn (ENG, current), Rocío Garcel (LA Spanish)
+Voiced by: Mamiko Noto (JP), Mary Devon (EN, original), Mary Elizabeth McGlynn (EN, current), Rocío Garcel (LA Spanish)

 A giant slug from Shikkotsu Forest and Tsunade's personal summon.

 - Acid Attack: Its main offensive attack is this.
 The acid is strong enough to melt rock and Orochimaru implies it could melt him away as well.

-- Ambiguous Gender: Though the anime gives it female voice actors, Katsuyu is never referred to by gendered pronouns.
-This is a reference to real-life slugs, which are hermaphrodites.
+- Ambiguous Gender: Though the anime gives it female voice actors, Katsuyu is never referred to by gendered pronouns.note This is a reference to real-life slugs, which are hermaphrodites.

 - Attack of the 50-Foot Whatever: In its ordinary form.